Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 Dedicated account managers, SLAs, SSO, role-based access controls, SOC 2 Type II, and GDPR compliance.
 Large organisations with compliance requirements get what they need.

 None of Mixpanel's strengths disappear when you build a crypto product.
-But they also do not solve the fundamental problem: Mixpanel cannot see onchain data without manual integration.
+But they also do not solve the fundamental problem: Mixpanel does not support wallets and onchain data without extensive custom integration.

 In Web2, all meaningful user actions happen in the app.
-In Web3, the most important conversion events happen onchain.
+In DeFi, the most important conversion events happen onchain.
 A user swaps tokens on your DEX.
 They stake assets in your protocol.
-They mint an NFT.
-Mixpanel does not see any of this unless you build custom data pipelines to send blockchain events into the platform.
+Mixpanel does not see any of this unless you instrucment your key events manually and build custom data pipelines to capture blockchain events into your data warehouse.

 The Engineering Cost of Using Mixpanel for Web3